uvdesk/api-bundle/README.md

     }
     ```

-    > ACCESS_TOKEN: The api access token that was generated either using the session login api or directly from the dashboard.
+    > **ACCESS_TOKEN**: The api access token that was generated either using the session login api or directly from the dashboard.

     Sample Response: